 Register for access to the PCII Authorized User Training on the PCII Management System (PCIIMS).
 You will have to register for a PCIIMS account before proceeding to the training.
-If, after clicking the link, the site doesn't come up at all, check your browser settings and make sure that you check off all boxes for "TLS" and "SSL" security settings.
-Please note that the PCIIMS operates best with the Microsoft Internet Explorer browser.

 Please note that once you reach the point where you can select your appropriate training module, users without a PCIIMS account will be selecting the "New User" Authorized User training.